StressRefine/fullEngine/README.md

  The executable will link with the solver suppressed.
  To try out mkl,
  a. comment out the line "#define NOSOLVER" in SRlinux.h
- b. download the free version of intel mkl to your machine (https://software.intel.com/en-us/mkl/choose-download)
+ b. download the free version of intel mkl to your machine (https://software.intel.com/en-us/mkl/choose-download).

+ Note on multi-threading: stressRefine uses openmp to multhithread the element stifness calculation and the solver bookkeeping.
+ Also the Intel Mkl solver is multithreaded if linked to the appropriate library.
+This is currently all suppressed in linux, because the "pragma" directives that work on windows did not compile on linux.
+To fix this would requre removing the "#ifndef Linux" that is now arround the pragmas.
+Also, in the Intel link line advisor, tell it you want multi-threaded and it will recommend a replacement for the mkl_sequential library.

 Windows Visual Studio 2019 version: Visual Studio 2019 community (free) is needed compile this project).
 It is in C++.
 Doubleclick on the ".sln" file to open the project.
 If using a newer version than 2013, you may get a message about updating to the latest VS version, to which you should say yes.
 Choose a configuration at the top (debug or release).